Work in Oxygen

 </TEI>

-You can also tag each part of your name seperately.
+You can also tag each part of your name separately.
 If you highlight your first name and press Ctrl+E, a textbox will appear.
 Type the <firstName> element in the text field and click Ok or press Enter and Oxygen will wrap your name in the <firstName> element.
 You can do the same with the other parts of your name and the relevant elements:

 <TEI>